 Saturday lunchtime – lunch in the covered market

-On your morning wander around Oxford, you may have spotted and interesting café or pub you’d like to stop for lunch, but if not I’d pop along to The Covered Market which runs from High Street to Market Street and is open daily but closed in the evening.
+During your Oxford weekend, you may have spotted and interesting café or pub you’d like to stop for lunch, but if not I’d pop along to The Covered Market which runs from High Street to Market Street and is open daily but closed in the evening.
 It’s an interesting old covered market with a glazed roof that is home to an eclectic mix of independent shops and good value eateries.

 I stopped at Sasi’s Thai which was busy serving a wide range of lunchtime specials served with rice for around £6 and the food was excellent.
 You might also try Pieminster for a hearty lunch of pie, mash and gravy, grab a healthy juice or smoothie at Natural Buzz, buy a Korean lunch box at Jeong’s Dosirak or stop by at Alpha Bar for a sandwich or salad with lots of veggie and vegan options.